opentaps/open-climate-investing/book/New-Asset-Classes.md

 ![NGFS Scenarios Carbon Prices](images/ngfs-carbon-scenarios.png)

-I don't believe it.
+Don't believe it.

-So if we fail to work together on climate, don't expect a scramble for carbon credits.
+If we fail to work together on climate, don't expect a scramble for carbon credits.
 What's the point?
 Who would you sell them to?
 We'll all be scrambling for local adaptations--against floods, fires, droughts, heatwaves, and failing food production.
 We'd be building flood barriers and levies with concrete and steel.
-The developing countries would be burning more coal to make them for us.
+The developing countries would be burning more coal to make them for us, so they could pay for their own survival.

 #### Get Updates